The 6 Factors of Your Ultimate Potential — Humanity’s Missing Yard Stick (UHD Part 4)

 The part that intrigued (and simultaneously depressed) me was learning how skewed the brain hardware is in the general population.

-The Synaptic Divide is where the extrapolative/intuitive and visionary individuals with brains wired to make sense out of things are in conflict with those who are interpolative/sensing and need things to make sense to them.
-In every company or institution, I have examined in my career, the divide begins where the decision-makers are not wired for extrapolative vision.
-What compounds the problem is they have no context or ability to realize the limitations of their extrapolative capacities because their brains will not let them.
-It is a Catch-22.
-When there are extrapolative individuals in the organization (but not in positions of authority), the frictional energies only widen this “Divide.”
+The Synaptic Divide is where the extrapolative/intuitive/visionary individuals with brains wired to make sense out of things are in conflict with those who are interpolative/sensing/anti-visionary and need things to make sense to them.
+With every company I have examined in my career the divide begins with decision-makers that are not wired for vision/extrapolation. compounding the problem is they have no context or ability to realize these extrapolative limitations.
+Most often these are highly confident individuals who will say that are every bit as visionary as anyone else if not more visionary.
+It is a Catch-22 because they would never be able to understand what being intuitive/extrapolative is like.
+When there are extrapolative individuals in the organization, but not in positions of authority, these inevitable frictions continue to widen this divide as the company continues to speak of innovation as a form of desperation.

 The Two Johns showed me how it was my responsibility to take what I could see (extrapolative vision) and make it tangible so that it could be interpolated.
 They even used the analogy of an old color TV and the tiny color pixel in the center that took several seconds to expand into a color picture.
-That was my job, to transform what was in my head into a color picture, and I had about as long to do it as the color TV did.
-I got better and better at this as the years went by.
-Then I realized what Synapsing was and how effective it is at real change.
-But I also continued to notice there was something else missing.
-That is what led me to see what I now call the Ultimate Potential.
+That was my job, to transform what was in my head into a color picture, and I had about as long to do it as that old color TV did.
+I continued to get better and better at it, but it is never perfect because of the “interpolator’s dilemma.”
+That was when I realized what synapsing was and how effective it is at catalyzing real change.
+Yet, I also continued to notice there was something missing from the equation.
+That is what led me to see what I now call the Ultimate Potential and the 6 Factors of UP.

 I spent a lot of time trying to come up with a good name for it.
 “Ultimate Potential” was what I always came back to — mainly because of the definition of each word.